jerryq27/Cheatsheets/Languages/Python.md

 ### Slicing

-Slicing can be used with collections and strings, provides alternative ways of accessing values.
+Slicing can be used with iterables such as collections and strings, and provides alternative ways of accessing values.
-The format is usually `[start(inclusive):stop(exclusive):step]`
+The format is usually `[start(inclusive):stop(exclusive):step(every n value from start to stop)]`

 * If start isn't specified, the first index is used
 * if stop isn't specified, the last index is used